For those who have both a mental illness and a substance use disorder, a dual diagnosis program is the optimal treatment option.

 (860) 927-3772

-5. Midwestern Connecticut Council of Alcoholism (MCCA), Multiple Locations
+5. Midwestern Connecticut Council Of Alcoholism (MCCA), Danbury, Connecticut

-Specialized groups for individuals with co-occurring disorders are available with MCCA’s outpatient treatment programs.
+Specialized groups for individuals with co-occurring disorders are available with MCCA’s outpatient treatment programs for substance abuse near Bethel, CT.

-OP services are available in Bridgeport, Danbury, Derby, New Haven, New Milford, Torrington, and Waterbury.
+OP services are also available in Danbury, Derby, New Haven, New Milford, Torrington, and Waterbury.

 Substance abuse treatment at MCCA is supported by features such as: